-Crisis management drills are practiced throughout the year, including but not limited to: fire drills, shelter-inplace drills, lockdown drills and relocation drills.
+Crisis management drills are practiced throughout the year, including but not limited to: hold-in-place, secure in building, lockdown, evacuation (fire or other internal hazard), shelter (tornado, inclement weather).
 A copy of the school's security manual is available in the school's office if parents wish to review it.